The arbitrage, stated plainly

 What we do differently in client accounts

-We run cross-border as a distinct campaign system: SG geo-targeting with SGD-anchored, proof-led creative, dedicated landing pages for the cross-border buyer, DNC/PDPA-compliant capture and follow-up, and separate benchmarks so JB owners can see exactly what a Singapore customer costs versus a local one.
-It sits inside our Johor Bahru practice and draws on the same machinery as our Singapore programmes.
+We run cross-border as a distinct campaign system: SG geo-targeting via Google Ads with SGD-anchored, proof-led creative, dedicated landing pages for the cross-border buyer, DNC/PDPA-compliant capture and follow-up, and separate benchmarks so JB owners can see exactly what a Singapore customer costs versus a local one.
+It's the core of our cross-border Singapore ↔ Johor Bahru service, sits inside our Johor Bahru practice, and draws on the same machinery as our Singapore programmes.
+The JB-market execution is scoped separately in SEO in Johor Bahru and Google Ads in Johor Bahru, each with the local-Johor and cross-border Singapore auctions kept on separate targets.

 What to do about it